hakki-gtr/mcpagent/README.md

 - `apis/` - OpenAPI specifications
 - `state/` - Knowledge base state (auto-generated)

-The Docker image includes default ACME Analytics Server content, if you simply run with [Using Docker](#using-docker) or you can provide your own foundation folder (see [Using Docker with Custom Foundation Folder](#using-docker-with-custom-foundation-folder) below).
+The Docker image includes default ACME Analytics Server content, if you simply run with [Using Docker](#using-docker), it will mount the sample ACME porject to play around with.

+You can provide your own foundation folder (see [Using Docker with Custom Foundation Folder](#using-docker-with-custom-foundation-folder) below).

 ## Quick Start